 Let’s admit that it’ll be difficult to go on each one of the social media platforms like Twitter, Linked In, and Facebook to post individually.
 Therefore, a social media scheduling tool might be the solution.

 Most social media managers use some kind of social media management tools for handling social media tasks.
 I’ve already shed some light on the importance of choosing suitable social platforms and coming up with the best content.

 The next most important part of the process is the selection of a social media scheduling tool.
 A social media scheduling tool allows you to schedule your social media posts for the future.
 It comes in handy when you’re away or busy and can’t show up on social media platforms to post new content.

-ContentStudio is my favourite social media management tool that I have been using for the past three years.
+ContentStudio is my favorite social media management tool that I have been using for the past three years.
 Not only does it schedule content on social media, but it also has other features like discovery, analytics, and planner that help a lot.